 The Environmental Protection Agency (EPA) defines Environmental Justice as "the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income, with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies."
-CHPE recognizes that this project will occur adjacent to a
+CHPE recognizes that this project will occur adjacent to a community where residents have long felt unfairly burdened by air and noise pollution resulting from power generation and that their concerns about health and safety have been ignored.

-The area is often referred to as part of "Asthma Alley" since studies report higher-than-average rates of asthma and respiratory illnesses.
+The area is often referred to as "Asthma Alley" since studies report higher-than-average rates of asthma and respiratory illnesses.
 According to the New York City Department of Health, "Although NYC air quality is improving, air pollution, such as fine particles (PM2.5), can cause health problems, particularly among the very young, seniors, and those with preexisting health conditions.
 In Long Island City and Astoria, levels of PM2.5, the most harmful air pollutant, are 8.9 micrograms per cubic meter, compared with 8.4 in Queens and 8.6 citywide."